 Secure Petty Fund

 The petty cash should be kept in a box or drawer.
-The key for the cash box or the drawer should only be with the custodian.
+The cash box or drawer key should only be with the custodian.
 An extra key could be with the manager—also, copies of records made in case of an accident or deletion.